 Grapefruit juice contains 7g of sugar per 100g, whereas sodas like Coke contain 10g of sugar per 100g.
 That doesn’t seem like much difference at first glance.
-However, the sugar in this juice is not processed.
+However, the sugar in grapefruit juice is not processed.

-2. When Should You Drink Grapefruit Juice?
+1. When Should You Drink?

 Drink grapefruit juice according to your goals and pre-existing conditions:

 Half an hour before meals to reduce appetite and your blood sugar levels after meals.
 This option is good for you especially if you want to lose weight or have diabetes.